August 10: Today in Royal History

 August 10, 1876 – Death of Charles Elmé Francatelli, maitre d’hôtel and chief cook in ordinary to Queen Victoria from 1840 – 1842, in Eastbourne, England

 Charles Francatelli’s story in the TV series Victoria is mostly fictional.
 For two years only, from March 9, 1840 to March 31, 1842, Francatelli served as maitre d’hôtel and chief cook in ordinary to Queen Victoria.
 For some reason, he was dismissed, perhaps because Queen Victoria did not like his French cuisine.
 Francatelli did have one more royal client.
 From 1863 – 1865, he served as chef de cuisine to The Prince and Princess of Wales (the future King Edward VII and Queen Alexandra) at their London home, Marlborough House.
-He did marry (but not to Queen Victoria’s dresser) and had children.
+He did marry (but not to Queen Victoria’s dresser Marianne Skerrett as depicted in the television series Victoria) and have children.

 Unofficial Royalty: Charles Elmé Francatelli